avinetworks/avi-helm-charts/docs/AMKO/README.md

    ```
    kubectl create secret generic gslb-config-secret --from-file gslb-members -n avi-system
    ```

-   *Note* that the permissions provided in the kubeconfig file for all the clusters must have atleast the permissions to `[get, list, watch]` on services, ingresses and routes.
+*Note* that the permissions provided in the kubeconfig file for all the clusters must have atleast the permissions to `[get, list, watch]` on:
+   * Kubernetes ingress and service type load balancers.
+   * Openshift routes and service type load balancers.
+AMKO also needs permissisons to `[get, list, watch, update]` on:
+   * GSLBConfig object
+   * GlobalDeploymentPolicy object
+The extra `update` permission is to update the `GSLBConfig` and `GlobalDeploymentPolicy` objects' status fields to reflect the current state of the object, whether its accepted or rejected.

 #### Install using helm
 *Note* that only helm v3 is supported.